indigotech/taq-github-bot/src/data/local/github/tracks-node/track-3/steps/step-2.md

 After successfully connecting the ORM to your database, it's time to see it working by creating your first table.
 Guess what?
 It will be called `User` (we told you so)

 1. Check on the ORM docs how to create an table/entity.
+1. The user entity should have the following fields: id (primary key), name, email, password and birthDate.
 1. After creating the table, try creating a row (an user 🙆‍).
 You can do this either coding (it's possible) or directly on Tableplus, whatever you prefer.

 **Note 2:** too much for one step?
 Don't get stuck and feel free to ask anything to any Taqtiler 👍